staff0rd/eco-sim/README.md

 ======
 A c# economy simulator

-Unlike [bazaarBot](https://github.com/staff0rd/bazaarBot), EcoSim simulates an economy that does is not agent-based.
+Unlike [bazaarBot](https://github.com/staff0rd/bazaarBot), EcoSim simulates an economy that is not agent-based.

 ![EcoSim](/screenshot.png?raw=true)